Bautista wins thriller with Rea fourth

 Rea overtook his Turkish rival and the two began trading places at the front until Bautista stormed through to take the lead with 11 of the 22 laps remaining.

-BMW-mounted Scott Redding made up ground on the leading trio and made his way up to second ahead of Rea and Razgatlioglu, as Bautista raced clear.
+BMW-mounted Redding made up ground on the leading trio and then climbed to second ahead of Rea and Razgatlioglu, as Bautista raced clear to run out the victor by two seconds.

-Redding and Rea became embroiled in a no-holds-barred battle for the final podium place on the final lap, with the Englishman prevailing by just one tenth of a second at the chequered flag.
+Redding and Rea became embroiled in a no-holds-barred battle for the final podium position on the final lap, with the Englishman prevailing by just one tenth of a second at the chequered flag.

 Bautista's success gave the Bologna-based Ducati factory their 1000th podium since the inception of the championship in 1988.

-The Superpole race will take place at 10:00 BST on Sunday, followed by the second feature race of the weekend at the Czech circuit which was added to the World Superbike calendar just last year.
+The Superpole race will take place at 10:00 BST on Sunday, followed by the second feature race of the weekend at 13:00 at the Czech circuit which was added to the World Superbike calendar just last year.

 |2022 World Superbike standings